 Completion of at least 24 semester hours.

-Designed for those planning management careers, managerial economics applies sophisticated tools of economics and quantitative analysis to business decision-making.
+Designed for those planning management careers, business economics applies the sophisticated tools of economics and quantitative analysis to business decision-making.

 Students electing this track focus their economics major with coursework in accounting, introductory and advanced managerial economics, statistics for managerial economics, and electives such as corporate finance, environmental and resource management, and economics of entrepreneurship.